moby/moby/man/dockerd.8.md

 unix://[/path/to/socket] to use.
   The socket(s) to bind to in daemon mode specified using one or more tcp://host:port, unix:///path/to/socket, fd://\* or fd://socketfd.

+**--host-gateway-ip**=[*2001:db8::1234*]
+  Supply host addresses to substitute for the special string host-gateway in --add-host options.
+Addresses from the docker0 bridge are used by default.
+  Two of these options are allowed, one IPv4 and one IPv6 address.

 **--help**
   Print usage statement